imodpasteur/ShareLoc.XYZ/docs/join-partners.md

   "resource_types": ["model", "notebook"]
 }
 ```
-Paste the JSON string into the comment box below (if you don't see a comment box in the bottom of this page, click [here](https://github.com/bioimage-io/bioimage.io/issues)).

-The admin team of BioImage.IO will discuss and decide whether we should include your project.
+Paste the JSON string into the comment box below (if you don't see a comment box in the bottom of this page, click [here](https://github.com/bioimage-io/bioimage-io-models/issues/27)).
+The admin team will discuss and decide whether we should include your project.